Continuous integration with Jenkins

 Starting with version 1.641 (or 1.625.3), Jenkins introduced the Content-Security-Policy header.
 This causes some of the integration links, such as links to reports, to become inoperable.
 For example, the link to the LoadRunner Professional Performance report does not work.

-You can read details about the vulnerability here: Jenkins Security Advisory.
+You can read details about the vulnerability in the Jenkins Security Advisory.
 For information on working with the rules, refer to the information on configuring content security policy in the Jenkins help site.

 Workarounds for viewing Performance reports